Epigene/Epigene.github.io/_posts/2015-7-20-Initialize-Rails-App.md

 layout: post
 title: Initialize Rails App
 ---
 ```
 # Replace <project> with _myapp_ and you are good to go.

-# Make new gemset, use latest ruby
+# Make new gemset of latest ruby found at https://www.ruby-lang.org/en/downloads/
 $ rvm install 2.2.2
 $ rvm use 2.2.2@<project> --create
 $ gem install bundler